KimEunSeop/KimEunSeop/README.md

 ## Welcome to my page 👋

-I'm Eunseop Kim, and I want to the Happiest Engineer
+I'm Eunseop Kim, and I want to be the happiest engineer.

 ## 🌱 I’m currently learning ...

 ## 📫 How to reach me: ...

 Email: doosan1112@naver.com

 Instagram: https://www.instagram.com/ou.sub/